- Home

 Oesophageal cancer diagnosis

-If your GP suspects that you have oesophageal cancer, they will examine you and refer you to a specialist for further tests.
+If your GP suspects that you have oesophageal cancer, they will examine you, arrange initial tests and refer you to a specialist.
 The main tests are endoscopy and biopsy (the removal of a tissue sample).
 You may have other tests to check your overall health and see if the cancer has spread.
-Your specialist will combine the test results to work out the overall stage and prognosis of the cancer.
+Your specialist will review all the test results to work out the overall stage and prognosis of the cancer.

 Learn more about: